-Elders of my Native friends said this to me: "The message of Indigenous America is connection, relationship, and unity.
+Tribal elders, and my Native friends said this to me when I was researching my book My Journey to Understand Black Hawk's Mission of Peace: "The message of Indigenous America is connection, relationship, and unity.
 All people are one.
 One of the direct, living descendants of Creator."
 Chief Joseph says, "We have no qualms about color.
 It has no meaning.
 It doesn't mean anything.
-When we are together we are one.
+When we are together, we are one.
 Nothing can break it."
 This is the same message Chief Sitting Bull conveyed when he said, "The heart knows not the color of the skin.
 This is an ancient traditional teaching.
 It still lives among our true traditionalists everywhere.
 The power of forgiveness is greater than hate; love vanquishes condescension and discrimination.
-That is the power our elders, our true traditionalist hold.
+That is the power our elders, our true traditionalists, hold.
 They are treasures; they are the most beautiful people on Earth."